 Her work at BPC focuses on advancing innovative strategies for improving health and health care, accelerating the availability of safe and effective cures and treatments for patients, and effectively using data and technology to improve the lives of individuals.

 Marchibroda previously served as Chief Health Care Officer for IBM and the Chief Operating Officer for the National Committee for Quality Assurance (NCQA).
 She also served as Chief Executive Officer of eHealth Initiative, where she also served as the Executive Director of Connecting for Health—an initiative supported by the Markle Foundation and Robert Wood Johnson Foundation.
 She previously led stakeholder engagement activities for the National Coordinator for Health Information Technology within the Department of Health and Human Services.

-Marchibroda has been recognized as one of the Top 25 Women in Healthcare by Modern Healthcare magazine and received the Federal Computer Week Top 100 Award.
+Marchibroda has been recognized as one of the Top 25 Women in Healthcare by Modern Healthcare magazine, one of the Most Powerful Women in Healthcare IT by Health Data Management, and recipient of the Federal Computer Week Top 100 Award.
 She holds a B.S. in commerce from the University of Virginia and an M.B.A. with a concentration in organization development from The George Washington University.